woodbri/address-standardizer/docs/lexicon.md

 about this let look at the case of an empty lexicon.
 In this case the tokenizer will assign the default classification of *WORD* to most tokens.
 In reality there are a bunch of default tokens but they do not provide much useful classification by themselves.
-So and address like: *123 green brier st anytown mystate 12345* would get parsed into ``NUMBER WORD WORD WORD WORD WORD NUMBER``.
-Given this we might be able to assume that the first ``NUMBER`` is the house number and the last ``NUMBER is a postal code, but we would be hard pressed to decide which of the ``WORD`` tokens belonged to ``STREET CITY STATE`` parts of the address.
+So an address like: *123 green brier st anytown mystate 12345* could get parsed into ``NUMBER WORD WORD WORD WORD WORD NUMBER``.
+Given this we might be able to assume that the first ``NUMBER`` is the house number and the last ``NUMBER`` is a postal code, but we would be hard pressed to decide which of the ``WORD`` tokens belonged to ``STREET CITY STATE`` parts of the address.
 In this example we could classify *brier* as ``WORD`` but this adds no value over letting the tokenizer do that for us.
 On